sayiarin/SkuldsShader/README.md

 # SkuldsShader
-All purpose shader with toon effect for Unity
+All purpose shader with a toon effect for Unity